Maximality of Laplacian Algebras, with Applications to Invariant Theory: Introduction

 \subsection{Organization of the paper}

 In Section \ref{S:maximality} we recall some basic definitions, and the theory of Spherical Harmonics, and give a proof of Theorem \ref{MT:maximality}.
-Section \ref{S:submetries} contains definitions involving submetries, and the proofs of Theorems \ref{MT:correspondence}, \ref{MT:IIT}.
-In Section \ref{S:separating} we introduce the notion of local separating set, prove Theorem \ref{MT:separating}, and illustrate how it can be used to prove First Fundamental Theorems.
+Section \ref{S:submetries} contains definitions and basic facts involving submetries.
+In Section \ref{S:separating} we introduce the notion of local separating set, prove Theorem \ref{T:separating} (a strengthening of Corollary \ref{MC:separating}), and illustrate how it can be used to prove First Fundamental Theorems.
 Section \ref{S:pols} is devoted to the study of generalized polarizations.
-It includes the proof of Theorem \ref{MT:polarization2} \todo{removed proof of Theorem \ref{MT:polarization}} and of a sufficient criterion for a manifold submetry to be homogenous.
+It includes the proofs of Theorem \ref{MT:hompol}, Theorem \ref{MT:polarization2}, and of a sufficient criterion for a manifold submetry to be homogenous.